Usage Guide

 # Set conveyor move distance in mm.

-# An oversampling of 4x gives a correct aspect ratio visually
+# Set oversampling (lines).
+An oversampling of 4x gives a correct aspect ratio

 # Gain is not available at the moment so it is fixed at 1x

-# Change crop top in config to match the one from the Buteo
+# Change crop top in config if required by the scanner model (Buteo only)

 print(f"{config=}")